blkPanther114/R-language/README.md

 # R-language
-Some sample codes written in R
+Some codes written in R